asan-pf/tma-ofm-react-template/README.md

-# OpenFreeMap - telegram - template
+# Telegram - OpenFreeMap template

 A **Telegram Mini App** - **OpenFreeMap** integration.
-Share your favorite locations with friends, discover new places ! 🗺️✈️ 🍜
+Share your favorite locations with friends, discover new places ! 🗺️ ✈️ 🍜

 ## Learn more about